vitormeriat/game-happy-shit/README.md

-# game-happy-shit
+# Happy Shit

 Simple game in HTML5 and JS.
 The goal is to get taller with your little shit ...

+...
 BTW, shit happens.